hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 LIMIT 50
 ```

-This API made is possible to compare the user's geolocation to each establishment geolocation and render the closests 50 establishments on the client.
-Thank you NYC GeoClient!
+This route and endpoint made is possible to compare the user's geolocation to each establishment geolocation and render the closests 50 establishments on the client.
+Thank you NYC GeoClient for making it all possible!